 Tuna bay Beach

 Also on the west side, but a little further south, Tuna Bay Beach goes from Coconut Chalet in the north to Abdul’s in the south.
-It’s one of the most developed part of the island and it’s also part of the route of the trail we talked above.
-This is a good beach, it’s scenic and picture worthy, although we didn’t really try it, only crossed it and enjoyed the view.
+It’s one of the most developed parts of the island and it’s also part of the route of the trail we talked above.
+This is a good beach, it’s scenic and picture-worthy, although we didn’t really try it, only crossed it and enjoyed the view.

 Keke Beach (sometimes KK beach)

 If you continue going south you reach KK Beach on the southern tip end of Tuna Bay.
 Keke beach is a good place for resting under the sun with the occasional dip into the ocean.
 It’s very little developed so it’s great to escape and enjoy solitude.
 The beach that runs off to the east is deserted and a highlight of this part of the island.

 Supposedly you can swim to shark point from here, but it does look quite far away and we don’t really recommend it.
 If you are doing the hike we recommended above this beach starts right where you turn the last time into the jungle.
 Therefore if you want to check it out you should continue by the beach and then return.
 It’s just a few meters and it’s worth to rest before the last hike!